As I’ve talked about in many of my recent posts, building your email list is critical and should be the #1 task for your business.

 With it, you can set one of your landing pages as a normal WordPress page (with it’s own custom url) on your site.
 Or you can even choose to make a landing page your home page.

 For LeadBoxes the plugin will link any LeadBox you have created.
 Then you can choose to make it a timed popup or use exit intent and change the specific settings for each.

 Non-Wordpress users can also integrate their sites with LeadPages.
 Say you have a plain HTML based site.
 Then you can also just get the HTML code for your landing page directly from your account and copy it over to your site.

 And lastly, you can always host your landing pages on LeadPages itself.
 Although the downside of this approach is that you will be using a LeadPages url and not your own.

 To collect leads with LeadPages you will of course need some sort of email service provider to actually store your leads.
-LeadPages supports all major email service providers including Aweber, GetResponse, ConvertKit, and MailChimp
+LeadPages supports all the major email service providers including ActiveCampaign, Drip, ConvertKit, and MailChimp

-LeadDigits is a feature of LeadPages that allows you to collect emails via text message.
+LeadDigits is a neat feature that allows you to collect emails via text message.

 Lets say you’re at a conference and you’re meeting potential customers.
 It’s not very convenient while chatting in person to ask them to go to your website and put their email into an optin form.